Back to Blog

 Share:

-Scale Perspective: Chinese art studios employ hundreds of thousands of game artists, producing assets for the majority of AAA titles released globally.
+Scale: Chinese art studios employ hundreds of thousands of game artists and have shipped assets for a large share of AAA titles.

 What China Excels At